dbfl2026/db-work-samples/Systems/RR-Contact-Review-Queue/README.md

 This workflow handles contacts after they have already been created in HubSpot.
 It checks whether the intake is complete, assigns a routing status, logs the result, and sends an internal email alert.
 HubSpot is the source of truth, Zapier handles the routing logic, Google Sheets keeps a log, and Gmail sends the notifications.

 ### What it does

+At a high level, this workflow takes a new or updated HubSpot contact, evaluates a small set of intake fields, and routes that contact into the correct next state.

 - Triggers when a HubSpot contact is created or updated
 - Checks `Target Country`, `Target City`, and `Move Timeframe`
 - Routes the contact to one of three statuses: